 Most sellers wish to cover the closing costs for buyers to attract more offers.
 However, with a flat fee MLS listing service like Houzeo, you can save on more than just the closing costs.

-- Breakdown of Closing Costs: If you agree to cover both closing costs, you pay a total of 15% of the home sale price.
+1. When you agree to cover both closing costs, you pay a total of 15% of the home sale price.
 That can be further divided as 10% seller closing costs and 5% buyer closing costs.

 3 Disadvantages of Sellers Who Pay Closing Costs

-1. Your Profit Could be Less
+1. Your Profit Could be Lesser

 If you cover closing costs, you will have to deduct some expenses from the final amount you receive after you sell your home.